huawei-noah/SMARTS/competition/track2/train/README.md

 # Example

-The example uses Conservative Q-learning (CQL) method from [d3rlpy](https://github.com/takuseno/d3rlpy) offline RL library.

-**This example is only meant to demonstrate one potential method of developing an offline RL model using waymo dataset.
+**This example is only meant to demonstrate one potential method of developing an offline model using waymo dataset.
 The trained policy here does not fully solve the task environments.**

 ## Setup
 + Use `python3.8` to develop your model.